svanderbleek/twpgtwp/README.md

 BAP: A binary analysis platform
-BitBlaze: A new approach to computer security via binary analysis Parsing expression grammars: a recognition-based syntactic foundation LL(*): the foundation of the ANTLR parser generator Meta-Language Support for Type-Safe Access to External Resources
+BitBlaze: A new approach to computer security via binary analysis Parsing expression grammars: a recognition-based syntactic foundation LL(): the foundation of the ANTLR parser generator Meta-Language Support for Type-Safe Access to External Resources
+FogPi: A Portable Fog Infrastructure through Raspberry Pis Procedural Reflection in Programming Languages Verifying Duff ’s device a reusable duff's device
+Matrix Code
+Meta-Language Support for Type-Safe Access to
+External Resources
+LAPD: Language-Agnostic Program Database
+Type-Safe, Self Inspecting Code
+Meta-Programming with Typed Object-language.
+Representations Type-level Computation Using Narrowing in Ωmega.

 ## Binary Analysis